lalamove/challenge/backend.md

 - Similar API from Mapbox or HERE Maps
 - **NOTE:** if you use Google Maps, you don't have to provide actual API key to us, just describe in the README how to use a custom key with your solution.
 4. A Database must be used (SQL or NoSQL, at Lalamove we use mostly MySQL and MongoDB).
 The DB installation&initialisation must be done in `start.sh`.
+5. all responses should be in json format no matter in success or failure situations.

 ## Api interface example